GrandOichii/gof/readme.md

 - *Observer* - defines a subscription mechanism for notifying multiple objects
 - *State* - allows to alter the behavior of an object when its internal **state** changes
 - *Strategy* - defines a family of algorithms
+- *TemplateMethod* - defines a skeleton of the algorithm